 Students' rights to university services and benefits are contingent upon their making all payments as agreed upon.
-If payments of amounts owed to the University are not made when they become due, GGU has the right to cancel a student's registration and/or administratively withdraw the student from the current term; withhold grades, diplomas, scholastic certificates and degrees; and impound final exams.
+If payments of amounts owed to the University are not made when they become due, GGU has the right to cancel a student's registration, administratively withdraw the student from the current term, and withhold diplomas and certificates of completion.
 Failure to maintain good financial standing with the University may cause students to become ineligible for any deferred payment plans and/or some forms of financial aid.
 In addition, balances due the University will be reported to the credit agencies, which may impact students' credit ratings.